-1.3.12.1.
-A WPRA member shall not participate in or perform an exhibition in a PRCA rodeo not approved by the WPRA.
+- 1.3.12.1.
+A WPRA member shall not participate in or perform an exhibition in a PRCA rodeo not approved by the WPRA - 1.3.12.2.
+Reserved - 1.3.12.3.

-- 1.3.12.3.
 No WPRA member shall participate in an invitational barrel race held at a PRCA approved rodeo unless by special WPRA Board approval.
-WPRA members found guilty of participating in an open or invitational barrel race held at a PRCA approved rodeo are subject to a major rule infraction. - 1.3.12.4.
+WPRA members participating in an open or invitational barrel race held at a PRCA approved rodeo may be subject to a major rule infraction. - 1.3.12.4.
 PRCA cards will not be accepted for entering a WPRA approved event.
 WPRA permit holders will be accepted at the option of the sponsoring committee.